wakr/in_ds_2017/docs/index.md

 The Seasonal changes are quite obvious and they are repeated every year.
 Overall trend is descending, hinting that crime rate is dropping year by year.
 Interestingly, the minimum and maximum months per year are the same for pretty much every year.
 For example in 2010 lowest crime rate was in February and highest in August and in 2016 lowest was also in February and highest in August.

-These two months are interestingly also among the coldest and warmest months in Chicago as seen here
+These two months are among the coldest and warmest months in Chicago as seen here

 ![avg_temps](https://weather-and-climate.com/uploads/average-temperature-united-states-of-america-chicago.png)
 Source: [https://weather-and-climate.com/uploads/average-temperature-united-states-of-america-chicago.png](https://weather-and-climate.com/uploads/average-temperature-united-states-of-america-chicago.png)

 Individual crime types are visible in quite a similar fashion as in overall trend of crimes.
-This is visible in the following plot, where all crime types are plotted (names excluded for clarity)
+This is visible in the following plot, where all crime types are plotted (names excluded for clarity).

 <img src="crimes_per_crime_type.png"/>

-Almost all crimes by crime type have decreased, the only exception being narcotics (blue curve).
+Almost all crimes by crime types have decreased, the only exception being narcotics (blue curve), but no major outliers or types that don't follow the overall trend.
+It's thus safe to say that all non-violent crimes in Chicago are in descending trend.

 ---

-For forecasting the crime amount, we built a SARIMAX-model (Seasonal Autoregressive integrated moving average) to forecast for the 2017.
+For forecasting the overall crime amount, we built a SARIMAX-model (Seasonal Autoregressive integrated moving average) to forecast for the 2017.
+The model automatically adjusts to seasonal changes with a given trend.
 The resulting predictions for 2016 are visible here:

 <img src="2016_predicted_crime_rate.png"/>